advanced-financial-data-analytics/mock-exam/README.md

 # Before you begin

 >1.
-This is the invite to the mock-exam workspace [invite](https://sso.rstudio.cloud/q-rap?redirect=https%3A%2F%2Frstudio.cloud%2Fspaces%2F231405%2Fjoin%3Faccess_code%3D0ntLcVUJQ_orMd5eha1oL93Fac8RRrAhgBzT3_rQ)
+This is the invite to the mock-exam workspace [invite](https://sso.posit.cloud/q-rap?redirect=https%3A%2F%2Fposit.cloud%2Fspaces%2F488697%2Fjoin%3Faccess_code%3DVUadBS0ooGYsyQiK6u7NeP39oJc10jWgp3IQlJ2G)
 >2.
 Click on the assignment entitled “mock-exam” to create your own copy
 >3.
-Open this project and begin the exam
+Open this project and begin the exam by populating the Mock.qmd file.
->5.
+>4.
 Make sure packages `ffp2,knitr,tsfe` are loaded by running `(.packages())` in console.

 ## Statement of integrity

 By submitting the work, I declare that:

-1. I have read and understood the University regulations relating to academic offences, including collusion and plagiarism: http://www.qub.ac.uk/directorates/AcademicStudentAffairs/AcademicAffairs/GeneralRegulations/Procedures/ProceduresforDealingwithAcademicOffences/
+1. I have read and understood the [University regulations relating to academic offences, including collusion and plagiarism](http://www.qub.ac.uk/directorates/AcademicStudentAffairs/AcademicAffairs/GeneralRegulations/Procedures/ProceduresforDealingwithAcademicOffences/)

 2. The submission is my own original work, and I have not collaborated with others or an AI assistant such as ChatGPT;